acushlakoncept/enumerable/README.md

 # Enumerable

-This is the first project that welcomes us challenges us into recreated our own enumerable methods for ruby this is the second Ruby section of the *Microverse Remote Software Development Curriculum*.
+This is the first project that challenges us into recreating our own enumerable methods using Ruby this is the second Ruby section of the *Microverse Remote Software Development Curriculum*.

 Below are a list of methods we had to recreate.